 \subsection{Fisher information analysis}

-Before describing our algorithm, we pause to ask whether there is any hope that infomax learning will be helpful for the MLR model.
+Before applying our algorithm to the MLR model, it is worth asking whether there is any hope that infomax learning will be helpful in this setting.
 In the standard linear-Gaussian regression model, it is straightforward to see that posterior covariance of model parameters, given by $(C_0\inv + \frac{1}{\sigma^2} \sum_{t=1}^T \vx_t\vx_t\trp )\inv$ where $C_0$ is the prior covariance, is independent of the outputs $\{y_t\}$.
 This means that an optimal design can be planned out prior to the experiment, and there is no benefit to taking into account the output $y_t$ when selecting the next input $\vx_{t+1}$ \cite{Chaloner1984optimal,mackay_information-based_1992}.
-Intriguingly, this property does not hold for the MLR model.
+Adaptive experimental design thus provides no benefit for the standard linear-Gaussian regression model.
+Intriguingly, however, this does {\it not} hold for the MLR model.